akawashiro/akawashiro.github.io/articles/how-linux-device-file-works.md

 - Device drivers are just a collection of functions.
 - `open(2)`, `release(2)`, `read(2)` and `write(2)` are corresponds to `myDevice_open`, `driver_close`, `myDevice_read` and `driver_write`.

-Therefore, `cat /dev/read_write` calls `driver_read` of this device driver and infinite `A`s are read out from it.
+Therefore, `cat /dev/read_write` calls `driver_read` of this device driver, and infinite `A's are read out from it.
 For your information, this major number `333` has no meaning.
-You can rewrite it with any arbitary number.
+You can rewrite it with any arbitrary number.

 ### insmod
-`insmod(8)` is a command to register a kernel module into Linux kernel module.
-In this section, I exaplain how `sudo insmod read_write.ko` register `read_write.ko` to the kernel.
+`insmod(8)` is a command to register a kernel module into the Linux kernel.
+In this section, I explain how `sudo insmod read_write.ko` register `read_write.ko` to the kernel.
 #### insmod in user space
 `strace(1)` shows `insmod(8)` calls `finit_module(2)` systemcall.
 ```